ididntrealize/url-crawler/README.md

 * Replace the js selector in the variable: target
 * Replace .text() methods with .html() as needed

-Finally, you will have to edit the index.js file:
-* Change config variable currentScrapePrefix to what your import is named.
-* Choose config options to supress debugging console logs
-* Choose config options to print results to /exports/
-* Choose config options to run the scraper headless
-* Choose config options to limit pages scraped

 <p align="right">(<a href="#top">back to top</a>)</p>